ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

     Give it a name like `EC2AccessDCVLicenseS3`.

-    !!! note "Tighter region scope (optional)"
+    ??? note "Tighter region scope (optional)"
         The wildcard `dcv-license.*` matches only AWS-owned DCV license buckets (bucket name is reserved by AWS), so it is safe.
-If you prefer an explicit allowlist, enumerate the regions you deploy in, for example:
+For an explicit allowlist, enumerate the regions you deploy in, for example:

         ``` json
         "Resource": [